 Common Carp: Any size and no Limit

-NOTE: A group of more than two person brought into the Preserve by a pass holder to fish may take no more than than 20 bluegill per day.
-This is regardless of the number of passes the pass holder or others in his house hold may possess.
+NOTE: A group of more than two person brought into the Preserve by a pass holder to fish may take no more than than twice the daily bag limit of any of the above species of fish.
+This is regardless of the number of passes the pass holder or others in his household may possess.

-You can fish from the banks or from a boat.
-If you do not have your own boat, there are canoes on the property that you can use.
+You may fish from the bank on all of the lakes except for the North Lake.
+Fishing from a boat is permitted on all of the lakes except for the two small lakes located on the extreme eastern side of the Preserve.
+Fishing on these lakes is prohibited and signs are posted indicating NO FISHING.
+If you do not have your own boat there are canoes on the property that you can use.
 Remember, boats equipped with gasoline motors are not permitted to be on the lake, even if the motor is not in use.
-Electric trolling motors are permissible.
+The use of electric trolling motors is permitted.
 A fishing license is not required.

 EAGLES HAVE RETURNED